Toulouse beat Munster on penalties to make Champions Cup semis

 Issued on:

-Paris (AFP) – Reigning champions Toulouse beat Munster in a penalty shootout after fighting back to draw 24-24 in Dublin on Saturday to reach the semi-finals of the European Champions Cup.
+Paris (AFP) – Holders Toulouse beat Munster in a penalty shootout after fighting back to draw 24-24 in Dublin on Saturday to reach the semi-finals of the European Champions Cup.

-In the previous shootout, Leicester beat Cardiff in the 2009 last four.
+In the previous shootout, Leicester Tigers beat Cardiff in the 2009 last four.

-The French club will face either the Tigers or Leinster, who met later Saturday, next weekend.
+The French club will face either the Tigers or Leinster, who meet later Saturday, next weekend.

+"Against a great team, we're going to keep the memory of what we did here, it's powerful," Toulouse full-back Thomas Ramos told France Televisions.

+"It was a crazy match, with an unusual finish, we kept our heads better than them.
+We found it hard today, but we're still in it."

-There were more than 40,000 at the Aviva Stadium, for a game moved to Dublin because Ed Sheeran concerts had long been booked for Munster's Thomond Park in Limerick.
+There were more than 40,000 at the Aviva Stadium, for a game moved to Dublin because of two Ed Sheeran concerts at Munster's Thomond Park in Limerick.

-In the 19th quarter-final for both clubs, Alex Kendellen bulled over to give Munster an early lead but France fly-half Romain Ntamack responded after 12 minutes.
+In the 19th quarter-final for both clubs, Alex Kendellen powered over to give Munster an early lead but France fly-half Romain Ntamack responded after 12 minutes.

-Just before the half-hour, France winger Matthis Lebel strolled over in the corner following a dominant scrum by the visitors.
+Just before the half-hour, Les Bleus winger Matthis Lebel strolled over in the corner following a dominant scrum by the visitors.

 Ireland fly-half Joey Carbery missed a 34th-minute penalty before atoning by setting up Keith Earls and converting the try to make the score 14-14 at the interval.